dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 If you are interested here's a tutorial that gives you more than enough to be a master:
 [learn just enough commandline to be dangerous](https://www.learnenough.com/command-line-tutorial)

-Before you even think about opening Terminal, you should download [iTerm2](https://www.iterm2.com/downloads.html).
-It's completely open-source, and it's vastly superior to the default terminal.
-You can even open separate panes in the same window!
+Before you even think about opening *Terminal*, you should download [iTerm2](https://www.iterm2.com/downloads.html).
+It is open-source, and vastly superior to the default terminal: panes, tabs, colors, unlimited scrollback, etc.

-You should also download a git command prompt to make life easier when we work with git later on.
+You can also download a git command prompt to make life easier when we work with git later on.
 You can find a cool one [here](https://github.com/jimeh/git-aware-prompt).
 Follow the instructions on the README at that link to install it!

 Here's some commandline basics: